 Pineapple sages should be planted during springtime, although they will take up to a year (so next year’s spring) to develop fully.
 They prefer natural light instead of artificial.
 As a result, they will only bloom if they are outdoors and receive full sun.

 You should always mulch it, especially if you live in a cold climate; otherwise, the plant will not survive throughout winter.
 This is why pineapple sage is considered an annual plant in the Northern Hemisphere, whereas it is regarded as a perennial in the Southern Hemisphere.

 In other words, if you live in a cold climate, then you must consider it as a foliage plant, which means it should be taken indoors (or you should place it in a container) before it flowers completely.

 You could quickly propagate pineapple sage if you (or a friend or relative) already has one.
 You will need to take the roots and stems and put them in a container filled with sand, peat moss, and compost.

 Pineapple sage will thrive best when it is placed in well-drained and very fertile soil.
-You will also need to find a place where there is plenty of sunshine throughout the day.
+You will also need to find a place where there is plenty of morning sun.

 They need plenty of water to survive and thrive!
 In fact, you will need to make sure the soil is very moist until the plant is well-rooted.

-If you have planted them outdoors, they can survive on rainfall only once they are already established; if you have placed them indoors, you will need to irrigate the container whenever the soil is dry.
+If you have planted them outdoors, they can survive on rainfall only once they are already established; if you have grown this plant indoors, you will need to irrigate the container whenever the soil is dry.